-Our school contracts a company to take color pictures of our students each fall.
+Trinity contracts a company to take color pictures of our students each fall.
 Information regarding these pictures comes to the parents prior to Picture Day.
 Group pictures are taken at a later date.

 Each year our school publishes a School Yearbook including pictures of all students and special events.
 The cost of the yearbook is covered by the family.
 Yearbooks are available for ordering at the beginning of the year.
 They are pre-order items only.
+Online or via check to the school.